mikrostew/ember-build-diff/README.md

 ## The Goal

 Make this as simple to use as possible.
-The interface should be:
+The interface should be something like:

-`./ember-build-diff <SHA> [extra ember options]`
+`./ember-build-diff <SHA> [extra ember options]` (assume diff with previous commit)

+or

+`./ember-build-diff <SHA1> <SHA2> [extra ember options]`

-And that's it - this will automatically run a build for that commit and the commit before it (forwarding any extra options to ember, if you need that).
-Then it will process the generated files and produce a nice graph/table/image/somethingTBD that shows the changes between those 2 builds.
+And that's it - this will automatically run a build for each commit (forwarding any extra options to ember, if you need that).
+Then it will process the generated files and produce a nice graph/table/image/TBD that shows the changes between those 2 builds.